 On November 3, 2021, Hydro One Remote Communities filed an application with the OEB seeking approval for a 2.2% increase to 2021 base rates, effective May 1, 2022.
 The application was subsequently updated to request a 3.3% increase to 2021 base rates to reflect the OEB's annually updated inflation parameters for electricity distributors for 2022.
-On March 24, 2022, the OEB approved the application for rates and other charges to be effective May 1, 2022.
+On March 24, 2022, the OEB approved the application for rates and other charges which became effective on May 1, 2022.